datomatic/nova-enum-field/README.md

 ### Filters

-If you would like to use the provided Nova Select filter (which is compatible with both the `Enum` and `BackedEnum`), you can include it like this:
+If you would like to use the provided Nova Select filter, you can include it like this:

 ```php
 namespace App\Nova;